languerat/SCK_1.1_SDcard/README.md

 **Smart Citizen Kit SD firmware version for the Ambient Sensor Board SCK 1.1.**

 This firmware shows how to log data in off-line mode, without internet connectivity and how to read these values.
-Moreover, we explain how can introduce 2 or more bytes in serial port (serial port only accepts 1 byte).

 This firmware is a part of a UOC project called "Design and implementation of a sensors calibration system for Smart Citizen Kit"